clfld/rsschool-2019Q1-cv/cv.md

 Rolling Scopes School

 ## English level
 B1(Intermediate).
 Courses: 2 semesters.
-Every day practice with foreign friends, also reading and listening some content.
+Every day practice with foreign friends, also reading and listening some content in the Internet.